rizac/eGSIM/README.md

 with `pip`) to upgrade all dependencies instead of single packages in order to avoid conflicts.
-Consequently, **follow the procedure below also in case of Github single packages security issues or dependencies alert**.
+Consequently, **follow the procedure below also in case of GitHub single packages security issues or dependencies alert**.

-To upgrade all dependencies, we just need to `pull` the newest version of `smtk` and relaunch an installation from there (this will fetch also OpenQuake newest version and all dependencies automatically)
+To upgrade all dependencies, we just need to `pull` the newest version of `smtk` and relaunch an installation from there (this will fetch also the newest OpenQuake version and all dependencies automatically)

 First create and activate a new virtualenv: